Accounting, Business, Economics, International Business, Italian, Law, Marketing, Public Administration, Public Policy

 There are many restaurants near campus for you to enjoy.
 You can also cook in your residence hall.
 The Bocconi canteen has affordable meals for you right on campus!

-Sophomores, Juniors, and Seniors of all majors with at least 2.8 GPA with good academic standing are welcome to apply.
+Sophomores, Juniors, and Seniors of all majors with at least 2.8 GPA with good academic standing are welcome to apply for the undergraduate exchange program.
 Students with lower GPA should consult with the Program adviser about whether or not to apply.
+Graduate students should consult with their academic department before applying.
 Prior knowledge of Italian language is not required.

 *Bocconi is a highly competitive exchange program and exchange spaces are limited to 3-4 students per semester.
-Preference will be given to student in the Rockefeller College of Public Policy at UAlbany.
+Preference will be given to graduate students in the Rockefeller College of Public Affairs and Policy at UAlbany.
 If more spots are available, UAlbany students will be given preference, and GPA will be taken into consideration.
 Please speak to the Program Coordinator at the Office of Education Abroad at UAlbany for more information on this program and the application process.

 Most financial aid and academic awards will apply to semester programs.